Find a MAC Address in Mac OS X

 A MAC address is a unique identifier that is assigned to each physical network interface on a computer.
 Different than a computers IP address, MAC addresses are frequently used for network access control and to monitor network connectivity, and they can be spoofed for virtualization needs or to circumvent some network limitations.
 If you need to access yours, here’s how to find one from the friendly GUI and the command line.

-Locate a MAC Address in Mac OS X
+How to Locate a MAC Address in Mac OS X

 - Open System Preferences from the Apple menu